firepear/homefarm/README.md

       rebooting run `'rc-update add wpa_supplicant boot'`.
 1. Run `'wget [CONTROL_NODE_IP]:8000/compute-setup'` to fetch the compute node setup script from your control node.
-1. The system will be updated to Alpine's rolling release distro, and will then reboot.
-Log back in and re-run `'cd ~/homefarm && bash ./bin/serve'` to complete bootstrapping.
+1. Run `'sh ./compute-setup'`.
+This first run will update to Alpine's rolling release distro, and then reboot to ensure all libraries are up to date.
+1. Log back after reboot and re-run `'sh ./compute-setup'` to complete bootstrapping.